-- Experienced an improvement in pain control and level of functioning while on the requested agent; AND - 2.
-Has documentation that the Analgesic, Opioid Short-Acting will be used in combination with tolerated non-pharmacologic therapy and non-opioid pharmacologic therapy; AND - 3.
-Is being monitored by the prescriber for adverse events and warning signs for serious problems, such as overdose and opioid use disorder; AND - 4.
-Was evaluated for risk factors for opioid-related harm; if the beneficiary is identified as high-risk for opioid related harm, the prescriber considered prescribing naloxone; AND
+- Has documentation of improvement in pain control and level of functioning while on the requested agent, - Has documentation that the Analgesic, Opioid Short-Acting will be used in combination with tolerated non-pharmacologic therapy and non-opioid pharmacologic therapy, - iii.
+Is being monitored by the prescriber for adverse events and warning signs for serious problems, such as overdose and opioid use disorder, - iv.
+Was evaluated for risk factors for opioid-related harm; if the beneficiary is identified as high-risk for opioid related harm, the prescriber considered prescribing naloxone, - v.
+Is not taking a benzodiazepine, unless the benzodiazepine or opioid is being tapered or concomitant use is determined to be medically necessary, vi.
+One of the following:

-- 5. Is not taking a benzodiazepine, unless the benzodiazepine or opioid is being tapered or concomitant use is determined to be medically necessary; AND - 6.
-One of the following: - a.
-If prescribed less than 50 morphine milligram equivalents (MME) per day, has results of a UDS testing for licit and illicit drugs with the potential for abuse (including specific testing for oxycodone, fentanyl, tramadol, and carisoprodol) every 12 months that is consistent with prescribed controlled substances - b.
-If prescribed greater than or equal to 50 MME per day, has results of a UDS testing for licit and illicit drugs with the potential for abuse (including specific testing for oxycodone, fentanyl, tramadol, and carisoprodol) every 3 months that is consistent with prescribed controlled substances;
+- a) If prescribed less than 50 morphine milligram equivalents (MME) per day, has results of a UDS testing for licit and illicit drugs with the potential for abuse (including specific testing for oxycodone, fentanyl, and tramadol) every 12 months that is consistent with prescribed controlled substances - b) If prescribed greater than or equal to 50 MME per day, has results of a UDS testing for licit and illicit drugs with the potential for abuse (including specific testing for oxycodone, fentanyl, and tramadol) every 6 months that is consistent with prescribed controlled substances;